 Cochoirs or cauchoir(e)s

 The 'cochoir', also spelled 'cauchoir(e)', is a specialised form of billhook used in the 'tonnelleries' or cooperages of France.
-It appears never to have been used in Britain, but is probably common elsewhere in Europe...
+It is not used in Britain, but may have been in the distant past.
+It is probably common elsewhere in Europe...

 The closest British tool in appearance and, to a certain extent, function is the slater's axe (zax or saxe) - both may have some common ancestry.... or it may be a case of parallel development - i.e the shape developed as the most suitable for the task.